cepharum/hitchy/docs-source/api/hitchy.md

 :::tip Event Support
 Starting with v0.5.0 Hitchy's API is derived from [EventEmitter](https://nodejs.org/dist/latest/docs/api/events.html#events_class_eventemitter) and thus capable of emitting and dispatching events accordingly.
+This is used to improve Hitchy's integration with a web server or framework dispatching requests into Hitchy e.g. for supporting [application shutting down itself](#api-shutdown).
 :::

 ## Gaining Access